microsoft/semantic-kernel/docs/decisions/0045-kernel-content-graduation.md

 - Data Uri parameters support (serialization included).
 - Data Uri and Base64 validation checks
 - Can be retrieved
-- Data Uri and Data can be dinamically generated
+- Data Uri and Data can be dynamically generated
 - `CanRead` will clearly identify if the content can be read as `bytes` or `DataUri`.

 Cons: